 On no account will staff give unauthorised lifts to students.
 A member of staff must never place themselves in danger by arranging to take an individual student in their car.
+When using staff cars there must always be more than one student involved and staff must have the prior approval of the Headteacher.

-It is important to note that there are separate rules governing the use of the College minibuses and staff need to consult the Operations Officer before using a minibus for transporting students.
+It is important to note that there are separate rules governing the use of the College minibuses and staff need to consult the Director of Business before using a minibus for transporting students.